-- Make sure your child goes to any secondary school transition and orientation programs in the last term of primary school.
+- Make sure your child goes to any secondary school transition and orientation programs in the last year of primary school.

 - Involve your child in decision-making where possible.
-For example, you could try talking together about transport options to and from school, and subject electives.
+For example, you could discuss transport options to and from school.

-Here are some ideas to deal with mixed feelings and worries:
+Here are ideas for working through mixed feelings and worries:

 - Encourage your child to look at the positive side of the move to secondary school.
-For example, you could highlight the new opportunities your child will have by talking about extracurricular activities your child could choose at the new school.
+For example, you could highlight the new extracurricular activities your child could try.

 During the transition to secondary school